ctaymor/ctaymor-tech/hugo-site/README.md

 This is the code for tech.taymor.io.
 PRs not accepted, but feel free to use it for inspiration/learning.
 (All writing content is Copyright Caroline Taymor and may not be copied or reproduced without permission).

-This is the monorepo for every version of tech.taymor.io.
-There are several project folders for different versions.
-The live version will say LIVE in the readme.
+This is the hugo version of the site.
+It is out of date and will be replaced
+# LIVE

 -------
 Builds: